Northern

 Making sure education is inclusive

-Gabriel, 25 years old
+Gabriel, 25 Years Old

 “I remember my painful childhood years when everyone saw me as a burden.
 I didn’t have friends to play with but my grandmother showed me love.